 You may also like

-Jordan’s economy is among the smallest in the Middle East, with insufficient supplies of water, oil, and other natural resources, underlying the government’s heavy reliance on foreign assistance.
-Other economic challenges for the government include chronic high rates of unemployment and underemployment, budget and current account deficits, and government debt.
+The economy of Jordan is among the smallest in the Middle East, where there is an insufficient supply of water, oil, and other natural resources, which are only exacerbated by the Government’s heavy dependence on foreign aid.
+In addition, the Jordanian Government faces other economic challenges, such as chronic high unemployment rates, disguised unemployment, budget, current account deficits, and governmental debt.

 Gross domestic product

 The preliminary results of the quarterfinal estimates of GDP at fixed market prices for the second quarter of 2021 showed growth of 3.2% during the second quarter of 2021 compared to the second quarter of 2020.

 Estimates also showed that economic sectors grew during the second quarter of 2021 compared to the second quarter of 2020.
 According to the General Statistics Service, the construction sector achieved the highest growth rate during this period of 5.7%, the extractive sector with 5.4%, followed by transport, storage and communications with 4.3%, manufacturing with 3.9%, and wholesale, retail, hotel, and restaurant with 3.8%.

 Regarding sectoral contributions to the 3.2% growth rate achieved during the second quarter of 2021, the manufacturing sector contributed 0.66 percentage points.
 Finance, insurance, real estate, and business services contributed 0.54 percentage points.
 Transport, storage, and communications contributed 0.35 percentage points to the total growth rate.